mattermost/docs/source/archive/cloud-guest-accounts.rst

 How can I validate my guests' identity?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Guests can be authenticated via SAML and/or AD/LDAP to ensure that only the named guest can sign in.
+Guests can be authenticated via SAML and/or AD/LDAP to ensure that only the named guest can log in.
 Alternatively, you can whitelist domains via **System Console > Guest Access > Whitelisted Guest Domains**.

 Can I restrict guests' ability to upload content?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^